-The Governing Body is responsible for monitoring and reviewing this policy and receives reports from the Head Teacher and the Inclusion Manager.
-It will review this policy every THREE years, or sooner if necessary, or in response to changes in national SEND policy.
+The Governing Body is responsible for monitoring and reviewing this policy and receives reports from the Head Teacher, the SENCO/Inclusion Manager and the SEND Governor.
+It will review this policy every three years, or sooner if necessary, or in response to changes in national SEND policy.